Call us on 01494 484800

 3. COMFORT AND PRACTICALITY

-It is important to consider what you wear.
+It is important to consider what you wear when trekking.
 Sensible clothing is a must and if you take the time to make sure you buy comfortable kit before you begin your adventure, you will not be sorry!
 With so many different brands available these days, take the time to realise what will serve you best.
 Perhaps most importantly, invest in your footwear.
 Remember that feet swell in the heat a little so don’t buy shoes that are too small; friction can cause blisters.
 Also, always wear proper hiking socks that can wick away moisture more effectively than cotton socks.

 4. LAYER UP